-Squarespace has a Knowledge Center which consists of all the topics you’d need help with on the platform.
+Squarespace help comes as a Knowledge Center which consists of all the topics you’d need help with on the platform.
 In addition it offers a forum, 24/7 email response team, and a live chat function (from 3am to 8pm EST, Monday to Friday).
 However, there’s no on-call support with Squarespace.

-Both Wix and Squarespace offer decent customer support with their dedicated teams, one-on-one interactions, and rich resource guides to help you out.
+Both Wix and Squarespace help their customer offering decent customer support with their dedicated teams, one-on-one interactions, and rich resource guides to help you out.
 Overall, Wix offers better customer support and help.
 Squarespace has decent support features as well, but Wix’s in-editor help, phone support, and help center resources makes it a better option than Squarespace.

 Now that you have an idea of what each of the platforms offers in terms of features, tools, integrations, etc, let’s take a look at their pricing.